transientskp/tkp/documentation/getstart/tutorial.rst

 Tutorial Overview
 +++++++++++++++++

-This page walks you through setting up a complete, stand-alone Trap environment running on your own system.
+This page walks you through setting up a complete, stand-alone TraP environment running on your own system.
 See also our :ref:`site-specific guides <sites>`.